Certificate of Acceptance

 Only building work undertaken after 01 Jul 1992 can be considered for a Certificate of Acceptance.

 If you apply for a Certificate of Acceptance you will need to provide evidence (usually from a professional such as an engineer) of how the work complies with the Building Code, including those parts of the work that we cannot inspect.
-Your application can be for all or part of the building.
+The application may be for all or part of a building.

-The standard Application for Certificate of Acceptance form must be filled in, and lodged with the application fee.
+The Application for Certificate of Acceptance form must be filled in, submitted and the application fee paid.